Baking Pi – Operating Systems Development

 This website is here to guide you through the process of developing very basic operating systems on the Raspberry Pi!
 This website is aimed at people aged 16 and upwards, although younger readers may still find some of it accessible, particularly with assistance.
 More lessons may be added to this course in time.

 This course takes you through the basics of operating systems development in assembly code.
 I have tried not to assume any prior knowledge of operating systems development or assembly code.
 It may be helpful to have some programming experience, but the course should be accessible without.
+The Raspberry Pi forums are full of friendly people ready to help you out if you run into trouble.
 This course is divided into a series of 'lessons' designed to be taken in order as below.
 Each 'lesson' includes some theory, and also a practical exercise, complete with a full answer.

 Rather than leading the reader through the full details of creating an Operating System, these tutorials focus on achieving a few common tasks separately.
 Hopefully, by the end, the reader should know enough about Operating Systems that they could try to put together everything they've learned and make one.
 Although the lessons are generally focused on creating very specific things, there is plenty of room to play with what you learn.
 Perhaps, after reading the lesson on functions, you imagine a better style of assembly code.
 Perhaps after the lessons on graphics you imagine a 3D operating system.
 Since this is an Operating Systems course, you will have the power to design things how you like.
 If you have an idea, try it!
 Computer Science is still a young subject, and so there is plenty left to discover!